-In addition to fraud alerts, consumers are more apt to receive texts about payment reminders, low balance alerts, etc. But the data shows they’re receptive to so much more.
+In addition to fraud alerts, customers are more apt to receive texts about payment reminders, low balance alerts, etc. But the data shows they’re receptive to so much more.

 Consider your own everyday use of messaging as a proxy.
 You use your personal phone for business, you receive text updates about packages that have been delivered, maybe you even make appointments via text.

-Texting has also changed from a short one-way communication to an ongoing conversation between people, and consumers are now expecting this same fast easy communication with the brands they use everyday.
+Texting has also changed from a short one-way communication to an ongoing conversation between people, and customers are now expecting this same fast, easy communication with the brands they use every day.